 Although the wording of the Regulation as to what constitutes the "facilitation of timely resolution of conflicts" is very vague, the EBA Guidelines have helpfully set out the five minimum requirements that the documents should contain to meet this criterion.

-PCS has reviewed the documents to verify that all the five required provisions are indeed present.
+PCS has reviewed the underlying documents to ascertain that all the five requirements above are indeed present.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 Resolution of conflicts between different classes of investors